hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_repeating_pattern_of_sleek_a_91150074-94a9-4b45-a508-a7f8776699e7-0_1.content.md

 ## Contact Us

 If you have any questions about our background or digital workspaces in general, please don't hesitate to contact us.
-You can reach us by email at [email protected] or by phone at 555-1234.
+You can reach us by email at me@pavolhejny.com or by phone at 555-1234.

 Thank you for visiting our website, and we hope that our digital workspace background inspires you to modernize your workspace with a digital edge!